lamps-wg/dilithium-certificates/draft-ietf-lamps-dilithium-certificates.md

 {::include ./examples/bad-ML-DSA-44-2.priv}
 ~~~

-THe following is the third example:
+The following is the third example:

 ~~~
 {::include ./examples/bad-ML-DSA-44-3.priv}